retorquere/pimsync/docs/content/docs/migration-guide.md

 Discovering collections ahead of time is no longer required.
 Collections are discovered automatically.
 The `discover` command is gone.

-The `-d`/`--discover` flag merely prints discovered collections as a convenience for manually configuring collections.
+The `discover` command merely prints discovered collections as a convenience for manually configuring collections.
 It does not affect vdirsyncer's internal state.

 ## Custom encodings for filesystem storage